 Looking for a desktop Stereolithography (SLA) 3D printer?
-Read our guide to the best resin (DLP/SLA) 3D printers in winter 2016-2017.
+Read our guide to the best resin (DLP/SLA) 3D printers in spring 2017.

 Stereolithography (SLA) may trail Fused Filament Fabrication (FFF) printers when it comes to sales, but in terms of outright quality then you’ll find that an SLA 3D printer is hands down the winner.